George Crawford Platt

-George Crawford Platt (February 17, 1842 – June 20, 1912) was an Irish American who served with the federal army of the United States (also known as the Union Army) during the American Civil War.
+George Crawford Platt (February 17, 1842 – June 20, 1912) is an Irish who served with the federal army of the United States (also known as the Union Army) during the American Civil War.
 A private with Troop H of the 6th U.S. Cavalry, he was awarded the Medal of Honor, America's highest award for valor in combat, for protecting the American flag in hand-to-hand combat near Fairfield, Pennsylvania, during the Battle of Gettysburg on July 3, 1863.

 Formative years

 Born in Derry, Ireland, on February 17, 1842, George Crawford Platt was a son of Robert Platt and Martha (Kilgil) Platt, who were also both natives of Ireland.
 After spending his early childhood in Ireland, George Platt then emigrated sometime around 1851, and settled in Philadelphia, Pennsylvania.

 Civil War

 Platt responded to President Abraham Lincoln's call for volunteers following the fall of Fort Sumter to Confederate States Army troops in mid-April 1861.
 After enlisting for a three-year term of military service in Philadelphia on August 5 of that year, Platt officially mustered in that same day as a private with Troop H of the 6th U.S. Cavalry.